drprojects/DeepViewAgg/README.md

 ## Installation :bricks:
 To install DeepViewAgg, simply run `./install.sh` from inside the repository.
 - You will need to have **sudo rights** to install [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) and [TorchSparse](https://github.com/mit-han-lab/torchsparse) dependencies.
-- :warning: **Do not** install Torch-Points3D from the official repository, nor from `pip`.
+- :warning: **Do not** install Torch-Points3D from the official repository, or with `pip`.

 ## Disclaimer
 This is **not the official [Torch-Points3D](https://github.com/nicolas-chaulet/torch-points3d) framework**.
 This work builds on and modifies a fixed version of the framework and has not been merged with the official repository yet.
 In particular, this repository **introduces numerous features for multimodal learning on large-scale 3D point clouds**.
-In this repository, some TP3D-specific files were trimmed for simplicity.
+In this repository, some TP3D-specific files were removed for simplicity.

 ## Project structure
 The project follows the original [Torch-Points3D framework](https://github.com/nicolas-chaulet/torch-points3d) structure.